 Disclaimer: This is not an advertorial, and we are in no way paid or compensated by SP.
 This is put together because we believe it will be helpful for homeowners in their journey of shopping for a new electricity retailer.

-This is a common question because duh – since SP is the “official” provider shouldn’t their prices be more competitive?
+This is a common question because duh – since Singapore Power (SP) is the “official” electricity provider shouldn’t their prices be more competitive?

 According to SP, they are the “national grid operator”, and not an electricity retailer per se.
 They are a “market support service licensee” whose job is to “ensure a reliable supply, transmitting and distributing electricity to all customers regardless of their choice of retailers”.
 It is not to give you low prices – that’s the role of the OEM.

 That’s the reason they give for following the regulated tariff.
 The SP Group electricity tariff ($0.3017/kWh for July to September 2022) looks at the “long-term cost of producing electricity and factors in the cost of maintaining and operating the grid”.

 On the other hand, electricity retailers are free to employ whatever strategy they want for your business.
 They can price their electricity however they want, and work with other providers (like insurers) to come up with promo bundles.